Nocture-Insight/Dexterion/README.md

 ### Is this cheat read-only?
 It can be if you use the features that don't write to the game's memory.
-Namely: All ESP, Bunny Hop, Aim Bot, RCS and Trigger Bot I'll be working on try to make everything read-only (Anti-Flash aside because it's impossible to make it external)
+Namely: All ESP, Aim Bot, RCS and Trigger Bot
+I'll be working on try to make everything read-only (Anti-Flash aside because it's impossible to make it external)

 ## Credits